algorithm-archivists/algorithm-archive/.github/PULL_REQUEST_TEMPLATE/CHAPTER_SUBMISSION_TEMPLATE.md

 Before continuing, please be sure you have read the [How to contribute guide for chapter submission](https://github.com/algorithm-archivists/algorithm-archive/wiki/Chapter-submission) and have:

 1. discussed the chapter with James Schloss (Leios) first and know where this chapter fits into the broader scope of the project
-2. edited the markdown file with the appropriate line numbers for your submission
+2. edited the Markdown file with the appropriate line numbers for your submission
 3. built the algorithm archive with `gitbook install && gitbook serve` to make sure your code can be seen on your branch
 4. followed all necessary [style guidelines](https://github.com/algorithm-archivists/algorithm-archive/wiki/Code-style-guide) for the initial submission language, if available
 5. agreed to share your chapter under [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/deed.en)